 Only in July 2018, the head of ISS Reshetnev announced that the first launch of GLONASS-K2 was now expected in 2022.
-It would be launched either on Soyuz-2 from Plesetsk or on Angara vehicle from Vostochny, Head of ISS Reshetnov Nikolai Testoedov said.
+It would be launched either on a Soyuz-2 rocket from Plesetsk or on an Angara vehicle from Vostochny, Head of ISS Reshetnov Nikolai Testoedov said.
 According to industry sources, the GLONASS-K2 design and processing facilities also allowed its launch on Angara from Plesetsk.

 A photo of GLONASS-K2 satellite released in 2016 shows its testing in a GVU-600 temperature and vacuum chamber simulating conditions of space.
 Credit: ISS Reshetnev

 Antennas onboard GLONASS-K2 satellite.
 Credit: ISS Reshetnev